Kong/docs.konghq.com/app/konnect/legacy/getting-started/declarative-config.md

 _format_version: "0.1"
 ```

-You can specify a different file name or location, or export the
+You can specify a different filename or location, or export the
 configuration in JSON format:

 ```sh